major75/online-subscriptions/README.md

 3. Run `make docker-rebuild` to compile, build and deploy service to your Docker environment

 *Important notes regarding database creation in docker environment*
-*Service's database will be created only on the first run - at the moment when no `go-online-subscriptions_postgres_data` Docker volume exists and mounted.
-To re-create the database you should stop Docker containers with `make docker-down` command, then delete the volume by `docker volume rm go-online-subscriptions_postgres_data`*
+*Service's database will be created only on the first run - at the moment when no `online-subscriptions_postgres_data` Docker volume exists and mounted.
+To re-create the database you should stop Docker containers with `make docker-down` command, then delete the volume by `docker volume rm online-subscriptions_postgres_data`*

 #### Local build and run
 - make sure you are able to connect to your PostgreSQL server in your local network